The amount of time it takes to learn Python will depend on your goals. Read on for tips on how to maximize your learning.

 Python is widely considered among the easiest programming languages for beginners to learn.
 If you’re interested in learning a programming language, Python is a good place to start.
 It’s also one of the most widely used.

-The TIOBE Index for June 2021 lists Python as the second most popular language after C, and its popularity is growing [2].
+The TIOBE Index for January 2025 lists Python as the most popular programming language, just ahead of C++ and Java [2].
 As you learn, you can take advantage of the robust community of fellow learners and developers, as well as the job opportunities that come with knowing Python.

 Python is also very versatile.
 Since it’s a general-purpose language, Python can be used for a variety of tasks, including: